If you like sweet, spicy, orange, garlic, ginger and soy flavors, you will love this Orange Teriyaki Butterflied Roast Chicken.

 I do love this recipe – the flavors, the brightness of the orange zest, the extra sauce it makes and the attractive presentation.

-I prefer to use kosher chicken, already brined, which makes it more flavourful and juicy, especially with the added deliciousness of the marinade.
-The marinating deepens the flavours, but it you’re short on time, just skip it.
+I prefer to use kosher chicken, already brined, which makes it more flavorful and juicy, especially with the added deliciousness of the marinade.
+Any roasting chicken, however, will do nicely.
+The marinating deepens the flavors, but it you’re short on time, just skip it.
 You should have plenty of sauce for dipping or eating with rice.